GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_geodata_concept_ex1.md

 2. Interact with the map and explore the datasets.
 Use the zoom tool and move the map.
 Focus on the scale window and observe how it varies as you zoom in and out.

-3. Familiarise yourself with the layer window (layer list).
+3. Familiarise yourself with the layer panel (layer list).
 Show and hide different layers and move layers around in the hierarchy.
 Give the data layer a meaningful name.